midnightbreakfast/web/_src/smalls/_posts/2014-08-19-kelman-if-it-is-your-life.md

 cover: smalls/if-it-is-your-life/cover.jpg

 endnote: |
-  Excerpted from <cite>If it is Your Life</cite> by James Kelman.
+  Excerpted from <cite>If It Is Your Life</cite> by James Kelman.
 Copyright 2014 by James Kelman.
 Published by Other Press.
 All rights reserved.
 Reprinted by permission from Other Press.

 author:
   name: James Kelman